DEED OF SEPARATION

 The Parties agree the following in relation to the schooling and education of the children: Children to remain at their current schools.
 Any change of school requires written consent of both Parties..
 Any material change to the children's schooling shall require the agreement of both Parties as joint guardians under the GIA 1964.

 Each Party shall retain sole entitlement to their own pension scheme(s) and no claim shall be made by either Party in respect of the other's pension under this Deed.
-The Parties acknowledge that either Party may in future apply to court for a pension adjustment order under the Family Law Act 1995 Part III if they consider it appropriate to do so.
+The Parties acknowledge that either Party may in future apply to the Family Court for a Pension Adjustment Order under Family Law Act 1995 s.
+12.

 Each Party shall be responsible for arranging and funding their own health insurance from the date of this Deed.